 National Leadership Program, Fall 2019

-Stevie Mays is a Community Outreach Fellow in RespectAbility’s National Leadership Program for Fall 2019.
+Stevie Mays was a Community Outreach Apprentice in RespectAbility’s National Leadership Program for Fall 2019.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.
 Mays has great passion and enthusiasm when working with and for the greater disability community.
 This passion is rooted in experiences of wanting to end the cycle of shame and taboo felt with their own learning disabilities growing up.

 Born and raised in Michigan, Mays’ career in the disability community began in high school while volunteering at a life skills center, the Healing Haven, a center for children on the autism spectrum.
 This volunteering opportunity eventually led to a job as a lead therapist.
 Mays was able to assist in curriculum planning, augmented communication creation, and social skills training.
 The role, which lasted three years, brought great fulfillment and joy every day when working for the disability community.
 This created a desire for Mays’ interests in research with people on the spectrum, which lead Mays to transferring to the University of Michigan (U of M) to have such research and academic pursuits.